-A 4kWp system registered before the 1st April 2014 could generate an income of £846 a year in Feed-in Tariff payments and savings on your annual electricity bill.
+A 4kWp system registered after the 1st April 2014 could generate an income of £874 a year in Feed-in Tariff payments and savings on your annual electricity bill.

 Electricity Bill Savings

-Based on year zero costs with no degradation or inflation applied, and on the Energy Saving Trust’s estimated current average electricity price of 15.32pper kWh, Ofgem’s average UK household annual consumption of 3,200 kWh and a system size.
+Based on year zero costs with no degradation or inflation applied, and on the Energy Saving Trust’s estimated current average standard rate electricity price of 13.52pper kWh, Ofgem's average UK household annual consumption of 3,200 kWh and a 4kWp system size.
 Assumes 50% of all electricity generated will be used in the home.
 These savings are for customers installing after 15 July 2009.
 All existing customers registered for the Renewables Obligation before this date will be subject to different Feed-in Tariff rates.